 The most significant fact that you need to bear in mind when it comes to mouse poop is that this type of feces can be contaminated with hazardous viruses or bacteria.
 The more common types of pathogens that can be contained in mouse poop include:

 You need to familiarize yourself with how these different pathogens potentially can adversely impact your health.

 Mice can carry the hantavirus, although they do not become ill from it.
 The hantavirus can pass from mice to humans through mouse droppings.

 Mouse droppings become particularly dangerous when they dry out.
 When dry, mouse droppings are susceptible to crumbling.
 When they crumble, dust is created.
 The dust can contain dangerous pathogens, including hantavirus.
 That dust can become airborne.
 When airborne, the dust containing hantavirus can be inhaled.
 If inhaled in this manner, a person can be infected by hantavirus.

 The infection can cause severe damage to the capillaries in the lungs.
 The capillaries can end up hemorrhaging.
-When this occurs, the lung fill with blood.
+When this occurs, the lung fills with blood.
 This condition is called hantavirus pulmonary syndrome.
 About 30 percent of people diagnosed with hantavirus pulmonary syndrome will die.

 Leptospirosis bacteria can be spread via mouse droppings and urine.
-The disease is classified in two stages.
+The disease is classified into two stages.
 The symptoms of the early stage oftentimes are mistaken for the flu. symptoms of the first stage are:

 - High fever